 4 Common Misconceptions about Test Automation Revealed

 Test automation has become an increasingly interesting and effective testing method for many testers.
 Every time your software code is modified, it needs to be tested to ensure quality.
-As your codebase application grows and you add new functionality is added, manual testing becomes inefficient and costly.
+As your codebase application grows and new functionality is added, manual testing becomes inefficient and costly.
 Automated testing uses software to test software, providing valuable insight in a speedy, objective way resulting in a reduction of testing cost by up to 40% and a reduction in test times of up to 20%.

 While the case for its use is strong, many organizations remain hesitant to adopt or expand automated testing due to misconceptions they have about it.
 Here are the top 4 most common arguments against test automation that may cause a company to miss out on a big opportunity to leverage this excellent testing method: